Web Design, Book Design, Publishing

 A more recent project for a very different author.
 Colin Trafford has not sent me all the content for the pages, nor even finished publication arrangements with Amazon, but he did give me carte blanche to create a site with a touch of elegance, and allowed me to make it public as is.

 I’d like to get the site (and the talented Colin) some attention asap, so here it is.
 Stop by!

 The greatest garage in the world, now led by master mechanic, cool guy, and good buddy Scott Posadny.
 Winner of City’s Best of Rochester Award.

 Scott is improving and upgrading the place mightily.
 Below is a new business card design I’ve contributed.

 One day I got a call from the University of Rochester Medical Center.
 Would I like to write something for the School of Nursing?
-Given that the University of Rochester is one of America’s top Ivy League colleges, I said sure.
+Given that the U of R has been ranked by Newsweek as up there with America’s top Ivy League colleges, I said sure.

 For once my contribution wasn’t design but pure copywriting.
 I did the Success Stories section (plus an additional few paragraphs of web copy here and there).

 I interviewed the students, got their often moving stories and wrote draft pieces in as close to their voices as I could manage, after which I gave it back to them to edit.